Note: This is #1 in a series of posts. If you have not read the Foreword to the series, I hope you will do that first: Foreward

 One more illustration.
 In about 1978 Katy Lutheran church ordained a young man and that in and of itself was an event worthy to attend.
 But what was outstanding about this was that the young man’s parents did not attend the ceremonies.
 You see they weren’t Christians.
 Another unusual event was that a layman came forward and place the stole on his shoulders during the ceremony.
 And it was very emotional.
 This man cried and said, “I wish Mama could have been here today, but as you know, she passed away.
 She so loved you and so do I.” Now these two were his neighbors and Sunday school teachers who had picked him and his brother up and took them to Sunday school and shared their faith with them.
 And now this was harvest Sunday.
 A man had two sons, and he didn’t train them right as far as the Lord was concerned.
 But someone else took over.
 Question: How many young sons or daughters who are not being trained in the Lord are here in Sevier County that God would use as Pastors and Teachers and DCE’s and Deaconesses or parish administrators, if you would only fill that gap?
 Amen

-Note from the Peace Doctor: If you're concerned about peace for yourself, please drop by our home page before you go.
-The Internet without a doubt is full with help concerning every imaginable field.
-The foregoing is a post we thought might be interesting for peace enthusiasts and those who follow peace articles.
+Note from the Peace Doctor: If you're concerned about peace for yourself, be sure to look at our home page before leaving us.
+The Internet for sure is loaded with articles regarding every imaginable subject.
+Here is a post we hope will be of interest for peace enthusiasts and those who are interested in peace news.